Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 where $\bv$ is an $n$-dimensional random column vector.
 Note, the coefficient $\gamma$ used for describing the conditional expectation of $Y_i$ given others in model (\ref{GenRF}) actually describes the correlations among $Y_i$'s.
-It is clear that, under the null hypothesis that there is no association between $\bG_i$ and $Y_i$, i.e., $\tau=0$ in SKAT or $\gamma=0$ in GenRF, the two models are equivalent and $Y_i$'s are uncorrelated as the covariance matrices are diagonal.
-Moreover, if $\tau>0$ or $\gamma> 0$ in the corresponding model, both SKAT and GenRF state that $Y_i$'s are positively correlated as a result of having similar genetic variants associated with the trait.
-However, the two models provide different parameterizations of the covariance matrix and consequently the two methods model the magnitude of the joint association differently, albeit both via a scaler parameter.
-Moreover, though one can adopt the same IBS similarity for both SKAT and GenRF, $\bK$ and $\bS$ are still different on the diagonal, where the diagonal elements of $\bS$ are zeros.
-The two parameterizations may result in different sensitivity in detecting departures from the null hypothesis.
-Therefore, one might expect the two models lead to testing procedures with different efficiency in testing the genetic effect.
-Next we develop a testing procedure based on the proposed GenRF model and the proposed test is compared with SKAT by simulation studies in Section \ref{s:simulation}.
+It is clear that, under the null hypothesis that there is no association between $\bG_i$ and $Y_i$, i.e., $\gamma=0$, $Y_i$'s are uncorrelated, but if $\gamma> 0$, GenRF states that $Y_i$'s are positively correlated as a result of having similar genetic variants associated with the trait.